A Day at Nativity

 Lunch and Free Period

 Each day we allot 30 minutes for lunch and an additional 30 minutes for an open period.
 Lunch can be eaten outside, or as a senior, off campus.
-During the free period, catch up on homework, chat with friends, play a game of basketball in our gym, or get involved with one of our club activities.
+During the free period, we catch up on homework, chat with friends, play a game of basketball in our gym, or get involved with one of our club activities.

 Fine Arts